 Having your tonsils removed can be a little scary.
-But we have found that the best way to address your anxiety is to give you the complete information on what you can expect from your tonsillectomy.
+But we have found that the best way to address your anxiety is to give you complete information on what you can expect from your tonsillectomy.
 We want to eliminate the fear of the unknown that makes you uneasy.
 This is what you need to know about having your tonsils removed.

-What are the reasons for Tonsil Surgery?
+What are the reasons for getting your Tonsils Removed?

 Your tonsils play an important role in your immune system.
-We don’t remove them unless they are enlarged and causing a dangerous condition like sleep apnea or if you are having a recurring throat or tonsil infections.
-Your tonsils may also be removed for recurring tonsillar abscesses, tonsillitis leading to febrile seizures, persistent or frequent bad breath from chronic tonsillitis, tonsil stones or a suspected tonsillar tumor.
+We don’t remove them unless they are enlarged and causing a dangerous condition like sleep apnea or if you are having recurring throat or tonsil infections.
+Your tonsils may also be removed for recurring tonsillar abscesses, tonsillitis leading to febrile seizures, persistent or frequent bad breath from chronic tonsillitis, tonsil stones, or a suspected tonsillar tumor.

 If your Ear Nose and Throat Doctor has requested surgery, you can rest assured that they have looked at alternative treatments and procedures and determined that this is the best course of action for you.

 When tonsils are removed, it’s a procedure called a tonsillectomy.
 The surgery is performed as an outpatient.
 An overnight stay is not required.
 You will be asleep during the entire procedure.

 We will give you instructions to follow the night before your surgery.
 You will need to fast with food and water.
 This is to eliminate the risk of vomiting from the anesthesia.
 You will also need to stop smoking and chewing gum.

 Arrive at the surgery center in comfortable clothing.
 Bring a comforting toy or blanket if needed.
 Bring extra clothing, diapers, or underwear.
 Make sure if you are the one having surgery that you have a friend or family member to drive.